Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Experimental results

 \subsection{Results}

-We next report the performance of the five DL models on the MTF data set.
-All the experiments were conducted using the pre-defined models available in the PyTorch\footnote{\url{https://pytorch.org/}} \citep{NEURIPS2019_9015} library.
-For each of the four tasks of the data set, we report the results obtained from random guessing, the performance of the five models when trained from scratch on the data set, and the performance of the five models when fine-tuned on the MTF data set using pre-trained weights provided by the PyTorch library.
-These pre-trained weights were obtained by training the model using the ImageNet data set \citep{deng2009imagenet}.
+We first report on the performance of the five DL models on the curated MTF data set.
+All experiments were conducted using the predefined models available in the PyTorch. \cite{NEURIPS2019_9015} library.
+For each of the four tasks of the data set, we report the results obtained from random guessing, the performance of the five models when trained from scratch on the data set, and the performance of the five models when fine-tuned on the curated MTF data set using pre-trained weights provided by the PyTorch library.
+These pre-trained weights were obtained by training the model using the ImageNet data set \cite{deng2009imagenet}.